Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search: Limitations and future work

 \textbf{Reliance on the offline data} In our experiments, we need offline datasets of successful trajectories.
 We leave for future work developing an algorithm based on the expert iteration paradigm.

 \textbf{Path optimization} The goal of our algorithm is to find any path leading to the solution.
-In many real-world problems, it is also important to find a short path or one with a high reward.
+In many real-world problems, it is also important to find a short path or one with a high reward (see Appendix \ref{appendix:optimality} for optimality measures for Sokoban).

+\textbf{Completeness and memory constraints} Our algorithm is not guaranteed to find a solution.
+We found it is not problematic in practice.
+If such a property is required, it can be assured by a simple change, see Appendix~\ref{appendix:components_generator}.
+However, since \abbrv{} keeps a list of visited nodes (see Algorithm \ref{alg:BestFS_with_subgoals}) and caches some computations (see Algorithm \ref{alg:low-level-path}), it requires memory proportional to the search budget, which can grow up to the size of the state space when seeking completeness.

+\textbf{Adversarial configuration} The performance of \abbrv{} can deteriorate when the ability to train its components is reduced and the environment is hard.
+For example, 'walk-the-line' environment (with states either lying on a unique solving trajectory or leading to deadstates) and no training data.

-\textbf{Combine with recursive search methods} In some domains, one can generate useful subgoals for long distances and recursively split the problem \cite{DBLP:conf/nips/PertschREZJFL20, parascandolo2020divide, jurgenson2020sub}.
+\textbf{Combine with recursive search methods} In some domains, one can generate useful subgoals for long distances and recursively split the problem \citep{DBLP:conf/nips/PertschREZJFL20, parascandolo2020divide, jurgenson2020sub}.
 It would be interesting to propose an algorithm that automatically detects when such an approach is possible and combine two ways (our and recursive) of generating subgoals.
-More generally, one can aim to learn the adaptivity rule instead of coding into the method.